What is genetic engineeringadmin_tiki2021-03-21T13:03:28+00:00

 A guide for kids by Tiki the Penguin

-Genetic engineering (GE for short) is about scientists altering the ‘recipes’ for making life — the genes which you find in all living things.
-Doing this is very clever and seems to be very useful.
+Genetic engineering is a way humans have found to modify the genes which you find in all living things.
+Genes are the instructions for building the body that contains them.
+That body can be a shrimp, a snail, a whale, a human, a potato… Doing this is very clever and seems to be very useful.
 Back in the 1990s, many ‘Greens’ campaigned against genetic engineering and still do.
 They predicted disaster but that hasn’t happened.
-Nobody has died from eating genetically modified (GM) food.
-They were also worried about the private GE companies’ ownership of the recipes — genes — for making these new life forms.
+Nobody has died from eating food containing genetically modified ingredients.
+They were also worried about the private genetic engineering companies’ ownership of the recipes — genes — for making these GMOs .
 So is genetic engineering okay?
 And what about CRISPR: what is it and why so important?
-My guide explains the basics but it’s up to you to make up your own mind about GE.
+My guide explains the basics.

 What makes you human or me a penguin?
 Genes.
 These are the instructions for how to build a body which all living things have.